Welcome to New Mexico! We are proud of our gorgeous state and its rich history and culture. We hope you have a chance to connect with us.

-New Mexicans have been burning efigies for a long time.
-The NM tradition can be found in Zozobra which was started in 1924.
-Old Man Gloom now stands over 50 feet tall and draws 10s of thousands of people each October to the Plaza in Santa Fe.
-El Kookooee, which had its first burn in 1989 is designed by school aged children!
-You will find NM Burners fire conclave stiring up the flames!
-There is even Not Zozobra which happens down and dirty on the streets of Albuquerque.
-New Mexico Burners come preburnt from the endless sunshine where the wide open skys inspire us all to take it easy.
+New Mexicans have been burning effigies for a long time.
+The old NM tradition can be found in Zozobra which was started in 1924.
+Old Man Gloom now stands over 50 feet tall and draws thousands of people each October to the Plaza in Santa Fe.
+El Kookooee, which had its first burn in 1989, is designed by school-aged children!
+You will find NM Burners fire conclave stiring up the flames.
+There is even Not Zozobra, which happens down and dirty on the streets of Albuquerque.
+New Mexico Burners come preburnt from the endless sunshine where the wide open skies inspire us all to take it easy.
 Artists are particularly drawn to this high desert where the dust never settles and the southwest patina colors your soul.

 New Mexico Burners can be found all over the state.
-The majority of "burner" activity happens in Albuquerque, Santa Fe, and Toas.
+The majority of "burner" activity happens in Albuquerque, Santa Fe, Silver City, and Taos.

 We meet irregularly for happy hours, parties, campouts, and community events.
-We have shared food and laughter at our Burning Pan pot luck dinners and more of it at Church Nights at the Superfly Ranch.
-In October we had our decompression event which started on bike, involved a 26 foot teeter totter, two microbreweries, and ended in a dance fever.
-Fun Fun Fun!
-There are many New Mexican burner groups and as many styles to choose from so don't be afraid to dig deep and ask questions later.
+We have shared food and laughter at our Burning Pan pot luck dinners and more of it at Church Nights at the old Superfly Ranch and LivLab Studios.
+We have co-coordinated a couple of decompression events with our sister region in Arizona over the last couple of years and ventured en masse to SaguaroMan.
+There are many New Mexican burner groups and as many styles to choose from, so don't be afraid to dig deep and ask questions later.

 Much of what New Mexico Burners do is less of a party and a lot about community.
-NM Burners are often seen teaching the wider community about Leave no Trace and recycling at events at the Rail Yard, farmers market, and other places in Albuquerque and Santa Fe.
+NM Burners are often seen teaching the wider community about Leave No Trace and recycling at events at the Rail Yard, farmers markets, Taos Vortex, and places in Albuquerque and Santa Fe.
 NM Burners are involved with large and small scale art instalations through truely inspired groups like Meow Wolf of Santa Fe and the Levitated Toy Factory in Downtown Albuquerque.
-And for more than 2 years now, NM Burners are clothing, providing shelter, and sleeping bags to homeless teens in Santa Fe through Burners Without Boarders sleeping bag project.
+And for a few years now, NM Burners are clothing, providing shelter, and sleeping bags to homeless teens in Santa Fe through Burners Without Borders sleeping bag project.

-There are numerous notable burners and burner groups within New Mexico that have organized and are involved in camps and various projects at home and on the playa including Christina Sporrong and Christian Ristow builders of the Heron Project and The Hand of Man, BMIR, Spaghetti Taco, Camp 505, Camp Red or Green, Buddha Lounge, Regionauts, Sub Culture, The Roustabouts, to name a few!
+There are numerous notable burners and burner groups within New Mexico that have organized and are involved in camps and various projects at home and on the playa including CORE 2012; Christina Sporrong and Christian Ristow builders of the Flybrary, the Heron Project, and The Hand of Man; Don's Big Art, builders of The Longview; BMIR; Spaghetti Taco Kamp; Camp 505; Camp Red or Green; Buddha Lounge; Regionauts; Sub Culture; and The Roustabouts, to name a few!

 Cheers to growth and healthy communities throughout this region!
-If you have any questions, NM activities, or updates, please be free to get in touch with the Regional Contacts listed below.
+If you have any questions, NM activities, or updates, please be free to get in touch with regional contacts Blaze, Sweeney, or Squirt.

 Get involved and find out about local happenings by signing up on our Announcement list, chat with other Burners on our Discussion lists, or follow us via your social media of choice - but definitely come out and get involved!